You Must Meet These 4 Requirements to Receive Section 8

 Section 8 vouchers will not be granted to anyone who:

-Do You Have to Meet All 4 Criteria to Qualify for Section 8?
+Do You Have to Meet All 4 Requirements to Qualify for Section 8?

-Individuals who do not meet or consent to the requirements of the above four criteria are not eligible to receive a Section 8 voucher.
+Individuals who do not meet or consent to the above four requirements are not eligible to receive a Section 8 voucher.
 In addition, each PHA must have laws which govern family obligations.
 Even if a family meets the above four criteria, housing vouchers can be denied if the family has violated any of these family obligations.
 For a list of family obligations, please see Exhibit 5-4 of HUD’s Housing Choice Voucher Guidebook.